GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     call.
 If the client code can handle late failures on not-found errors, or has independently already ensured that a file exists before calling open(), then set this property to false for more efficient reads.

+*   `fs.gs.inputstream.fast.fail.on.gzip.encoding` (default: `false`)

+    If `true`, on opening a file we will check if object has Content encoding set to gzip, to immediately * throw an IOException (files with this encoding are problematic because Hadoop has a convention to decode them on client).
+If false, then channels may not throw exceptions for such cases.

 *   `fs.gs.generation.read.consistency` (default: `LATEST`)